-At Key Stage 4, students who opt to study this course will need to have good basic IT skills and writing ability.
+At Key Stage 4, students who opt to study this course will need to have good basic IT skills and academic writing ability.
 The Cambridge National in Creative iMedia course equips students with the wide range of knowledge and skills needed to work in the creative digital media sector.
 They start by acquiring a solid understanding about pre-production and developing their skills through practical projects as they create final creative and multimedia products.
 They will also develop project management skills and understanding of the creative and media world.
 The course places an emphasis in developing originality and creativity.
+It will require students to document their portfolio of work from start to completion by producing written essays and presenting their final end product.
 Students will then sit for their theory examination and controlled assessments to demonstrate their understanding, knowledge and skills in the subject.